-- the Company has the right to obtain substantially all of the economic benefits from use of the asset throughout the period of use; and - the Company has the right to direct the use of the asset.
-The Company has this right when it has the decisionmaking rights that are most relevant to changing how and for what purpose the asset is used.
+- the contract involves the use of an identified asset this may be specified explicitly or implicitly, and should be physically distinct or represent substantially all of the capacity of a physically distinct asset.
+If the supplier has a substantive substitution right, then the asset is not identified; - the Company has the right to obtain substantially all of the economic benefits from use of the asset throughout the period of use; and - the Company has the right to direct the use of the asset.
+The Company has this right when it has the decision-making rights that are most relevant to changing how and for what purpose the asset is used.
 In rare cases where the decision about how and for what purpose the asset is used is predetermined, the Company has the right to direct the use of the asset if either: - the Company has the right to operate the asset; or - the Company designed the asset in a way that predetermines how and for what purpose it will be used.